bio-phys/cadishi/README.rst

 License and Citation
 --------------------

-The Cadishi package is released under the permissive MIT license.
+The CADISHI package is released under the permissive MIT license.
 See the file `LICENSE.txt` for details.

-Copyright 2015-2017  Klaus Reuter (MPCDF), Juergen Koefinger (MPIBP)
+Copyright 2015-2018  Klaus Reuter (MPCDF), Juergen Koefinger (MPIBP)

-In case you're using Cadishi for own academic or non-academic research, we kindly request that you cite Cadishi in your publications and presentations.
-We suggest the following citations as appropriate:
+In case you're using CADISHI for own academic or non-academic research, we kindly request that you cite CADISHI in your publications and presentations.
+We suggest the following citation as appropriate:

-TODO: Add proper paper reference once it is publicly available.
-Please use the following reference meanwhile:
-"K. Reuter, J. Koefinger: Cadishi, https://github.com/bio-phys/cadishi, 2017."
+K. Reuter, J. Koefinger; CADISHI: Fast parallel calculation of particle-pair distance histograms on CPUs and GPUs; https://arxiv.org/abs/1808.01478; 2018.